6

 3

 • It's use us intended for everyone, all shabbos, and not just for choleh in a non pikuach nefesh instance.
 Kosher switch wants you turning your lights off at home, tzomet switches are explicitly for hospitals and the like where grama is allowed.
-Apr 24, 2015 at 9:41
+Commented Apr 24, 2015 at 9:41

 • Shabbos mode on the oven works through a similar "grama" and there are those who say it is permissible Yom Tov, those (few?) who say it is permissible Shabbos, and those who say it is permissible never.
 With regards to Y"T, though, a crucial dfference would seem to be that the oven is being used to prepare food, which is in a distinct category for YT.
 Can someone comment generally on the potential permissibility of use of the switch Yom Tov?